Immune Globulin Injection (Subcutaneous or IV)

 - Mood changes.

 - Dark urine or yellow skin or eyes.

-- Lung problems have happened with this medicine.
+- Lung problems have happened with immune globulin injection (subcutaneous or IV).
 Call your doctor right away if you have lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse.

 - This medicine may raise the chance of a very bad brain problem called aseptic meningitis.
 Call your doctor right away if you have a headache, fever, chills, very upset stomach or throwing up, stiff neck, rash, bright lights bother your eyes, feeling sleepy, or feeling confused.